IndieSpaceViking/IndieSpaceViking.github.io/index.md

 -->

-## 👨‍🚀 About Me
+### About Me

-I'm an electronics tinkerer and cybersecurity enthusiast who enjoys combining hardware projects with hands-on hacking.
+I am a typical converter of caffeine into code.
+I like to problem solve, be creative and try to make people smile and laugh along the way.
+Crypto enthusiast who enjoys coding just as much as I enjoy being in Nature.
 I believe in learning by doing and love sharing the ride.
 </div>

 ---

-### ☕ Support the Mission
+### Support the Mission

 If you like what I do and want to support more content like this: